paulwelch/kubestate/README.md

 ## Building kubestate

-Tool Requirements
+Tool Requirements and Tested Versions
-* go
+* go v1.11
-* dep
+* dep v0.5.0-1
-* glide (required for downstream projects, such as github.com/kubicorn - hopefully will fall off the requirements list at some point)
+* glide 0.13.0-dev (required for downstream projects, such as github.com/kubicorn - hopefully will fall off the requirements list at some point)
-* kubectl (required to run, not necessarily to build)
+* kubectl v1.12.0 (required to run, not necessarily to build)

 1. go get -u github.com/paulwelch/kubestate